yasenstar/ArchiMate_SABSA/03_Introduction_of_ArchiMate/README.md

-# 03 Introduction of ArchiMate
+# 03 Introduction of ArchiMate®

 ## 03.1 Core Elements